 This is a free crochet potholder pattern that will help you practice crochet afghan stitch.
 This stitch is also known as Tunisian simple stitch (Tss).
 It's one of the easiest crochet stitches in the niche of Tunisian crochet.
 Therefore, it's a great stitch to practice if you want to expand your repertoire of crochet skills beyond the basics.

 This pattern is great for beginners but is useful for crocheters of all skill levels.
 The potholders don’t require any increases, decreases, or complicated shaping.
-In fact, they are made up of basic squares easily joined together.
+They are made up of basic squares easily joined together.
 The only extra detail is a simple added loop that allows you to easily hang the completed potholder in your kitchen.

-You'll just need a few basic supplies in order to make this afghan stitch crochet potholder.
+You'll just need a few basic supplies to make this afghan stitch crochet potholder.

 For each potholder, you’ll need approximately 3 oz. of worsted weight kitchen cotton yarn.